-Qi Daqing Lian Yuming Wang Xin He Hui David
+Qi Daqing Lian Yuming (retired on 6 June 2019) Wang Xin He Hui David Ip Hung (appointed on 6 June 2019)

-In accordance with Article 105 of the Company's Articles of Association, Chen Xin, Liu Jinlan and Lian Yuming shall retire by rotation at the forthcoming annual general meeting ("AGM") of the shareholders of the Company.
-Mr. Lian Yuming will only hold office until the conclusion of the AGM.
-Mr. Lian Yuming had notified the Company that he would like to devote more time to his other commitments which require more of his dedication, so he will not offer himself for re-election at the AGM.
-Mr. Lian confirmed that he has no disagreement with the Board and there is no other matter in relation to his retirement that needs to be brought to the attention of the Shareholders.
-Accordingly, Mr. Chen Xin and Ms. Liu Jinlan, being eligible, will offer themselves for re-election at the AGM.
+In accordance with Article 105 of the Company's Articles of Association, Li Zongzhou, Wang Xin and He Hui David shall retire by rotation at the forthcoming annual general meeting ("AGM") of the shareholders of the Company.
+Ms. Wang Xin and Mr. He Hui David will only hold office until the conclusion of the AGM.
+Each of Mr. He Hui David and Ms. Wang Xin had notified the Company that each of them would like to devote more time to their other commitments which require more of their dedication, so they will not offer themselves for re-election at the AGM.
+Each of Mr. He Hui David and Ms. Wang Xin confirmed that each of them has no disagreement with the Board and there is no other matter in relation to their retirement that needs to be brought to the attention of the Shareholders.
+Accordingly, Mr. Li Zongzhou, being eligible, will offer himself for re-election at the AGM.

-Pursuant to Article 108, the Board has proposed the appointment of Ms. Ip Hung as an independent non-executive director of the Company subject to the approval of the shareholders of the Company by way of ordinary resolution at the AGM.
+Pursuant to Article 108 and 109, the Board proposes the appointment of Dr. Zhang Hua and Dr. Tan Henry as independent non-executive directors of the Company subject to the approval of the shareholders of the Company by way of an ordinary resolution at the AGM.